-- Identifying the kaitiaki matter.

-- Determining the work required to develop the matter and the parties that need to be involved to progress the work.

-- Completing the required work.

-- Reviewing the outcomes / output and determining if additional work is required to progress the outcome / output.

-- o Completing more work if needed.

-- o Implementing the final outcome / output.
+- Identifying the kaitiaki matter. - Determining the work required to develop the matter and the parties that need to be involved to progress the work. - Completing the required work. - Reviewing the outcomes / output and determining if additional work is required to progress the outcome / output. - Completing more work if needed. - Implementing the final outcome / output.in accordance with the Designation and Resource Consent Conditions addressing kaitiaki matters.